Commensurability of lattices in right-angled buildings: Hierarchy of level-equivalence classes

+To prove Proposition \ref{prop:Deltagroupoid}, we will construct a hierarchy of residue-groupoids, and prove that the collection of residue-groupoids on each level of the hierarchy is $\La'$-invariant (possibly different $\Lambda'$ for different levels).
+What it means for a collection of residue-groupoids to be $\La'$-invariant will be detailed in Section \ref{sec:hierresgroup}.

-In this section we endow the level-equivalence classes in $\Delta$ with a hierarchical structure, and we define an operator on the vertices of $\Delta$ called ascent that will help us to move up this hierarchy in a controlled manner.
+Before we construct the hierarchy of residue-groupoids, we must first endow the level-equivalence classes in $\Delta$ with a hierarchical structure, which is the focus of the current section.
+We will also define an operator on the vertices of $\Delta$ called ascent that will help us to move up this hierarchy in a controlled manner.
 First we need two lemmas and a definition regarding the interaction between level-equivalence and the partial order on $\Delta^0$.

 \begin{lem} If $u_1\approx v_1$, $u_2\leq u_1$ and $v_2\leq v_1$ with $t(u_2)=t(v_2)$, then $u_2\approx v_2$. \end{lem} \begin{proof} Let $J_1=t(u_1)=t(v_1)$ (Corollary \ref{cor:leveltype}) and $J_2=t(u_2)=t(v_2)$.
 We know that $J_2\subset J_1$ since $u_2\leq u_1$, and $J_1\subset J_2\uperp$ as $J_1$ is spherical.
 Hence $J_1\uperp\subset J_2\uperp$.
 Let $C_1,C_2$ be chambers containing $u_2,v_2$ respectively.
 We have $u_1\in C_1$ and $v_1\in C_2$ by Lemma \ref{lem:min}\ref{item:stayC}.
 Lemma \ref{lem:cC[v]} then implies that $\cC([u_1])=\cC(C_1,J_1\uperp)\subset\cC(C_1,J_2\uperp)=\cC([u_2])$.
 Now $u_1\approx v_1$, so $\cC([u_1])=\cC([v_1])$, and we deduce that $C_2\in\cC([u_2])$.
 But the only vertex in $C_2$ of type $J_2$ is $v_2$, hence $u_2\approx v_2$. \end{proof}